Codenator81/modxTwigTemplateEngine/core/components/modxtwig/twig_plugins/twig/doc/templates.rst

 * *Komodo* and *Komodo Edit* via the Twig highlight/syntax check mode
 * *Notepad++* via the `Notepad++ Twig Highlighter`_
 * *Emacs* via `web-mode.el`_
+* *Atom* via the `PHP-twig for atom`_

+Also, `TwigFiddle`_ is an online service that allows you to execute Twig templates from a browser; it supports all versions of Twig.

 Variables
 ---------

-The application passes variables to the templates you can mess around in the template.
-Variables may have attributes or elements on them you can access too.
-How a variable looks like heavily depends on the application providing those.
+The application passes variables to the templates for manipulation in the template.
+Variables may have attributes or elements you can access, too.
+The visual representation of a variable depends heavily on the application providing it.

 You can use a dot (``.``) to access attributes of a variable (methods or properties of a PHP object, or items of a PHP array), or the so-called